OPEN Norwich: OPEN Youth Trust

 After purchasing the building, the Lind Trust established a Youth Forum whose primary aim was to assess the needs of young people in Norfolk.
 In 2005 the OPEN Youth Trust (OPEN) received charitable status.
 The charity currently relies on funding from grants and donations from Trusts, business and individuals.

 The building has a capacity of 1,450 standing people in its live events area.
 In 2017, plans were submitted to increase this number to 1,800.

 In April 2020, the OPEN Youth Trust went into liquidation.
+In 2022, it was announced that the building would be taken over by the Norwich University of the Arts.